-Core grid middleware services are provided by Resource infrastructure Providers to fulfil the needs of the national and international VOs supported by their resource centres.
+Core grid services are provided by Resource infrastructure Providers to fulfil the needs of the national and international VOs supported by their resource centres.
 There are many core services provided through the different middleware stacks, this paragraph provides a snapshot of the current deployment for the four most deployed: LFC (file catalogue), WMS (workload management), Top-BDII (information system top-level cache) and VOMS (VO membership, attribute management).

 Figure 23 shows the current distribution of production instances among the EGI-InSPIRE partners and integrated resource providers.
-The instances information was collected by querying the Top-BDII: this information source contains also the software version which is not available in the services registry (GOCDB).
+The instances information was collected by querying the Top-BDII: this information source contains also the software version, which are not available in the services registry (GOCDB).

-As of March 2012 the EGI integrated infrastructure comprises 359 core services: 64 VOMS instances, 150 WMS, 41 LFC and 104 Top-BDII.
-The top five NGIs/EIROs for number of core services instances deployed are: Italy (45 instances), CERN (43 instances), France and Germany (29 instances each) and Spain (27 instances).
+In March 2012 EGI integrated infrastructure comprehends 359 core services: 64 VOMS instances, 150 WMS, 41 LFC and 104 Top-BDII.
+The top five NGIs/EIROs as number of core services instances deployed are: Italy (45 instances), CERN (43 instances), France and Germany (29 instances each) and Spain (27 instances).
 The number of core services operated by an NGI naturally grows with the number of sites, the number of user communities supported and the size of the supported VOs.

 WMS is the service with the highest number of instances, often NGIs deploy multiple instances of WMS to load balance the workload on these services.
-There are still a large number of gLite 3.1 instances, since WMS was not released in gLite 3.2.
+There is still a large number of gLite 3.1 instances, since WMS was not released in gLite 3.2.

-The Top-BDII is offered - either directly or through the provisioning by other partners - by all the NGIs who are deploying gLite middleware, since it is a critical component for the gLite workflow.
-Currently, 31 NGIs are deploying at least one Top-BDII.
+Top-BDII is deployed by all the NGIs who are deploying gLite middleware, since it is a critical component for the gLite workflow.
+Currently 31 NGIs are deploying at least one Top-BDII.
 Given its criticality, starting from September 2011 Top-BDIIs availability is monitored, and starting from January 2012 NGIs are requested to meet the target of 99% monthly availability.
 Currently 14 NGIs and EIROs are deploying Top-BDII with a high availability configuration.

-The VOMS chart has no information about the deployed versions, because some instances do not publish themselves reliably in the information system.
+The VOMS chart has no information about the deployed versions, because some instances do not publish reliably themselves in the information system.
 To get accurate data about distribution of the VOMS services, the instances list was fetched from GOCDB.